bembit/local-dev-mongodb-express/README.md

 ### Getting Started

 1. Clone the repository.
-2. Install dependencies using npm install in both `db` and `lambda-replica-server` folders.
+2. Install dependencies using npm install in both `db` and `server` folders.
 2. Optional - Docker - Work In Progress
 3. Install MongoDB locally.
 I used 7.0.4 on Windows with Compass.
 4. Start the MongoDB Server. **Default port is 8000.
 You can change it in the .env file.**